pagano-antonio/SpringSentinel/readME.txt

     </plugins>
 </build>

 🖥️ Usage
-Run the audit directly from your terminal in the project root:
+Run the audit directly from your terminal in the project root: mvn antpag:spring-sentinel-maven-plugin:audit

-Bash
-mvn antpag:spring-sentinel-maven-plugin:audit

 📊 Output
-After the scan, you will find the results in the spring-sentinel-reports/ folder:

-sentinel-audit.html: A visual, color-coded dashboard for developers.

-sentinel-audit.json: Structured data for automated analysis or custom dashboards.
+After the scan, Spring Sentinel generates two types of reports in the target/spring-sentinel-reports/ folder: report.html: A beautiful, human-readable dashboard for quick issue identification. report.json: Structured data designed for CI/CD pipelines, automated analysis, or custom dashboards.

 📝 License
 Distributed under the Apache License 2.0.
 See LICENSE for more information.